-From the next financial year the Fund is switching to a before tax investment objective.
-This reflects the fact any New Zealand tax incurred by the Fund is paid to the Crown.
-The Fund's risk profile will not change and the objectives will still be expressed relative to New Zealand Government Stock but in before tax terms over a ten year rolling period.
+The Fund switched to a before tax investment objective this year.
+This reflects the fact any NZ tax incurred by the Fund is paid to the Crown.
+The Fund's risk profile did not change but its objectives are now expressed relative to NZ Government Stock over a ten year rolling period.

-The Fund relies largely on equities to provide the target return over New Zealand Government Stock but is always looking for more efficient ways to capture alternative return sources.
-Almost 20% of the Fund is invested in alternative asset classes such as insurance-linked assets, less liquid private equity and real estate funds, and skill-based trading strategies.
+The Fund relies largely on equities to provide the target return over NZ Government Stock returns but is always looking for more efficient ways to capture alternative return sources.
+Almost 20% of the Fund is invested in alternative asset classes such as insurance-linked assets, private equity and real estate funds, and skill-based trading strategies.
+The Fund's private equity investments are now well into their 8-10 year lifecycles and have started to produce very good returns both in NZ and offshore.
+Insurance-based investments have provided worthwhile diversification of fixed interest investments.